 If you extend your 15-year mortgage to a 30-year mortgage, your monthly mortgage payment will decrease since you have more time to pay back your loan by stretching out the term.
 While you’ll end up paying more interest on your mortgage over time with this option, it’s best for borrowers who need an immediate solution to cash flow issues.

 If you don’t want to extend your mortgage repayment term, you’re not alone.
 So, another option is to consider refinancing your mortgage which can help ensure a lower interest rate and potentially smaller monthly payment.

 If you have good credit, you can refinance your current mortgage and save a bundle.
-Rates are really LOW right now; which means big savings.
-Check out these rates below and see just how much 1% means over the life of the mortgage.

 If you do opt to refinance, make sure you choose a lender that keeps fees low.
 Credible shops multiple lenders to help you find the best rates for your mortgage refinance.
 You can review current rates with Credible and compare them to what other lenders are offering.
 The application process is completely online to keep things quick and easy, and takes just a few minutes.

 Fiona is another refinance option that can help you find lower your mortgage rates.
 With Fiona, you provide your remaining loan balance, the current property value, and your current credit score to compare side by side quotes from multiple lenders.
 The service is free and you’re under no obligation to take one of the offers.
 That means you can shop rates and see if refinancing might give you a better deal.

 If you like one of the rates being offered, you’ll proceed with the lender of your choice to continue with their application and quote process.
 At that point, the lender of your choosing will likely check your credit and ask for documentation, among other requirements they may have.
 Since Fiona provides access to its marketplace lenders on your behalf for comparing rates, the turnaround time for your mortgage refinance will vary by each lender.